 No preparation is needed for this test.

 If there is an ear infection, there may be some discomfort or pain.
-The health care provider will stop the test if the pain gets worse.
+The provider will stop the test if the pain worsens.

 An ear exam may be done if you have an earache,

 Examining the ear also helps the provider see if treatment for an ear problem is working.